dunstontc/projectile.nvim/readme.md

   - By default, data is saved in `$XDG_CACHE_HOME/projectile` or `~/.cache/projectile/`.
     If you'd like it elsewhere, define that path using `g:projectile#data_dir` before running `:ProjectileInit`
-  - See the documentation for more configuration options.
+  - See the documentation for more detailed options.

 ## Credit & Thanks ##